-Graphic Designer Resume Examples & Templates for 2023
+Graphic Designer Resume Examples & Templates [2026]

 Table of contents

-- Graphic Designer Resume Example
+- Graphic Designer Resume Sample

 - How to Write a Graphic Designer Resume

-- 5 Actionable Tips to Help you Compose a Graphic Designer Resume
+- 5 Actionable Tips to Help You Compose a Graphic Designer Resume

-- 4. List your Awards and Certifications on a Graphic Designer Resume
+- 4. Highlight Awards and Certifications

 - Graphic Designer Resume Template for MS Word, Pages